dd-dreams/aft/README.md

 - Lightweight (on RAM and storage).
 - Security is top priority.
 - Peer to Peer mode.
-- Middle server mode.
+- Relay mode.
 - Blocking senders.
 - No IP self-lookup.

 # Modes
 There are a few modes to use with this program:
-## P2P (Peer to Peer)
+## Peer to Peer
-The sender is directly connecting to the receiver, and the transfer process is happening directly.
+The sender is directly connected to the receiver, and the transfer process is happening directly.
-## Middle Server
+## Relay
-Allows using a middle server instead of two devices connecting to each other directly.
+Allows using a middle relay instead of two devices connecting to each other directly.
 It allows a few benefits such as:
 - No port forward needed on the receiver's end.
 - No direct contact between the receiver and the sender.
 - Better privacy - no IP sharing.